What Is Butter?

 Potential Risks of Butter

-Spreadable butters are typically a mix of butter and vegetable oil.
+Most spreadable butters are typically a mix of butter and vegetable oil.
 This gives you about half the saturated fat of butter.

-Buttery spreads usually have fewer calories than butter or margarine, as well as less fat and saturated fat.
+These spreads usually have fewer calories than butter or margarine, as well as less fat and saturated fat.
 Some varieties are made with olive or canola oil.

 - Mashed avocado